Couleslaw/Spline-Curve-Renderer/README.md

 - $f_0(x_0) = y_0, \quad f_{n-1}(x_n) = y_n,
 - $f_i(x_{i+1}) = f_{i+1}(x_{i+1}) = y_{i+1}.

-We can set the first $m-1$ derivatives to be equal in all of the given points.
+We can set the first $m-1$ derivatives of adjacent functions to be equal in common points.
 This leaves us with $m-1$ more conditions we have to give.
-I chose to set the second derivative to be zero at the endpoints.
-If we need more conditions, we can just set higher order derivatives to be zero at the endpoints.
+I chose that the second derivative must be equal to zero at the end points.
+If we need more conditions, we can just set higher order derivatives to zero at the endpoints.